-Ask members to follow your chamber of commerce on social media.
+Ask members to follow your Association on social media.
 This is not a radical, breakthrough technique, but it works-and it benefits both of you.
-It's the ideal time to grow those relationships beyond the inbox-across all your social channels.
+It's the ideal time to grow those relationships beyond the inbox-across all of your social channels.
 It also gives you a nice safety net if they decide to unsubscribe from your email list later (avoid this by following the guidelines under Reinforce Their Decision).

-This is also a bullseye for your chamber.
+This is also a bulls-eye for your Association.
 You have the chance to turn each new member into a fan or follower, and members are given more opportunities for connecting with you online.